Written by Sean McPheat |

 “Hello, Mr Prospect.
 How are you today?”

-Although the question in itself isn’t wrong, it’s become known as a stock opener and everyone knows you’re not really interested in the other person’s health.
+Although the question isn’t wrong, it’s become known as a stock opener, and everyone knows you’re not really interested in the other person’s health.

 “I’m Fred Smith and I work for ABC Widgets”